-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-288 51.52% \$16,122 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) A Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+239 45.00% \$21,314 в Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-249 44.54% \$10,735 c) Institutional loan programs.
-149 26.65% \$7,449 d) State loan programs.
-0 0.00% \$0 e) Private student loans made by a bank or lender.
-23 4.11% \$37,401 cooking homodicant character Н6 Institutional need-based scholarship or grant aid is available Х Н6 Institutional non-need-based scholarship or grant aid is available H6 Institutional scholarship or grant aid is not available
+210 40.00% \$11,699 с Institutional loan programs.
+146 28.00% \$6,457 D State loan programs.
+4 1.00% \$41,250 E Private student loans made by a bank or lender.
+28 5.00% \$43,858

-Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report numbers and dollar amounts for the same academic year checked in item H1.)
+Aid to Undergraduate Degree-seeking Nonresident Aliens

+• Report numbers and dollar amounts for the same academic year checked in item H1